 May 13, 2011 - It is revealed that a large amount of pornography was seized from the Abbottabad compound during the raid.
-It is unclear who it belonged to.
+It is unclear to whom it belonged.

-May 13, 2011 - A U.S. military official tells CNN that the Navy Seal team who carried out the bin Laden raid was wearing helmet-mounted digital cameras that recorded the mission.
+May 13, 2011 - A U.S. military official tells CNN the Navy Seal team who carried out the bin Laden raid wore helmet-mounted digital cameras that recorded the mission.

 May 17, 2011 - Sen. John Kerry announces that Pakistan will return the tail of the U.S. helicopter damaged during the raid that killed Osama bin Laden.